Palashio/libra/README.md

 ```python
 newClient.getModels()['regression']['plots']['trainlossvstestloss']
 ```
 No other plot retrieval technique is currently implemented.
-While indexing nested dictionaries might seem tedious, this was allowed for API fluency.
+While indexing nested dictionaries might seem tedious, this was allowed for fluency.

 ### Dataset Information ###
 In depth metrics about your dataset and similarity information can be generated by calling: